JanHalozan/iTunesConnectAnalytics/README.md

 - `frequency` - Day, week or month.
 - `measures` - metrics to be fetched.

 Metrics are specified under `measures` key in query options.
-They can also be an array `metrics: [itc.measures.units, itc.measures.sales]`.
+They can also be an array `measures: [itc.measures.units, itc.measures.sales]`.

 Available metris: